jeremytammik/tbc/a/1539_q4r4_lookup.md

 I have an `Assembly.Resolve` event subscription to load dependencies correctly.
 In such case this code fails, because it can't be aware of correct paths to load referenced libraries.
 - Fix bug in getting `Application.Documents` when more than one document is opened.
-The `Close` method must not be called &ndash; it sucessfully closes non-active documents and fails to get information about them.
+The `Close` method must not be called &ndash; it successfully closes non-active documents and fails to get information about them.

 Many thanks to Alexander for these improvements!